 Phone prospecting is something that most of us do not look forward to.
-But at some point it has to be done.
+But at some point, it has to be done.
 Here are some quick tips to help you power through that mental resistance.

 Schedule time for prospecting

 Prospecting over the phone is likely just one of the many things that you need to do.
 As a result, it can be easy for you to find something else to do as an excuse to not make calls.
-To prevent this, block out time on your calendar where you will do nothing else but phone prospecting.
+To prevent this, block out time on your calendar when you will do nothing else but phone prospecting.

 This will also help you to prepare mentally and improve your mindset so that you are ready to take on the task at hand when it is time.

 A very small change that can have a big impact on your ability to get and stay more productive is to shut down all distractions.
 This could be your email, social media accounts, cell phone, or any non-prospecting internet pages.

 If you are able to only have open and active the key tools that you need for prospecting like your CRM, desk phone, spreadsheets, etc., you will be much more focused and this will establish momentum.